 Analog chipmaker TI expects free cash flow to jump in 2026

-(Reuters) - Texas Instruments (TXN.O), opens new tab said on Tuesday its free cash flow (FCF) would jump in 2026 as demand rebounds and the analog chipmaker tightens capital spending after pressure from activist investor Elliott Investment Management.
+(Reuters) - Texas Instruments said on Tuesday its free cash flow (FCF) would jump in 2026 as demand rebounds and the analog chipmaker tightens capital spending after pressure from activist investor Elliott Investment Management.

 It expects FCF per share to be between $8 and $12 in 2026, higher than an estimate of $6.91, according to eight analysts polled by Visible Alpha.